This cider glazed grilled chicken tops a crisp Panzanella salad with apples and fennel for a quick weeknight dinner!

 Several months ago I had the pleasure of meeting with the team from Sonoma Cider when they were in Chicago for a conference.
-I’ve always thought hard cider was a good alternative to beer, however I have never found one that I really loved….until now that is!
+I’ve always thought hard cider was a good alternative to beer, however, I have never found one that I really loved….until now that is!

 Sonoma makes their cider from organic apples and then infuses it with various flavors.
-For this recipe I used The Anvil cider, which is a bourbon flavored cider.
+For this recipe, I used The Anvil cider, which is a bourbon flavored cider.
 I picked this one because I thought it would go well with the chicken, and it is the most commonly available variety.
 I find their cider to very crisp and clean tasting.
 Be sure to get a few extra bottles of cider to serve with dinner!Print

 For the chicken:

-- 4 oz Sonoma Cider Anvil Hard Cider
+- 4 oz Sonoma Cider Anvil Hard Cider or other hard cider

 - 1 tablespoon dark brown sugar